Till (film): Release

-The film received a limited release in the United States on October 14, 2022 and Canada on October 21, 2022, before a wide release on October 28, 2022, by United Artists Releasing under the Orion Pictures label.
+The film received a limited release in the United States on October 14, 2022, and Canada on October 21, 2022, before a wide release on October 28, 2022, by United Artists Releasing under the Orion Pictures label.
 Outside of the US, it was distributed by Universal Pictures, including its release in the United Kingdom on January 6, 2023.
-The film premiered at the New York Film Festival on October 1, 2022, and was screened at the London Film Festival on October 15, 2022, and at the 31st Philadelphia Film Festival that same month.
+The film premiered at the New York Film Festival on October 1, 2022, and was screened at the 66th BFI London Film Festival on October 15, 2022, and at the 31st Philadelphia Film Festival that same month.
 The distributor also invited high school students to special screenings of the film in New York's Alice Tully Hall; showings of the film and questionnaires with the filmmakers were simultaneously shared online.
-The film was also screened for US President and First Lady Joe and Jill Biden at the White House in Washington, D.C. on February 16, 2023.
+The film was also screened for US President and First Lady Joe and Jill Biden at the White House in Washington, D.C., on February 16, 2023.